ungive/discord-music-presence/documentation/installation-instructions.md

 ![Music Presence in the Mac tray menu](../assets/tray-mac.png)

-Right-click on the icon to open the settings, the rest should be straight-forward!
+Clicking on the icon will open a small menu.
+Play some media with your favourite media player and see if it appears in that menu.
+Most media players should work right out of the box.

-If your media player is not detected, please read the troubleshooting guide [**here**](./troubleshooting.md).
+If your media player is not detected, please read the troubleshooting guide [**here**](./troubleshooting.md) or click on "Help" > "Something is not working" in the Music Presence menu.

 ## Which download should I choose?